Primayer/XilogDataApiDocs/README.md

-<h1> Xilog 4g API documentation </h1>
+<h1> Xilog API documentation </h1>
 Questions?
 Find us at <a href=mailto:development@ovarro.com> development@ovarro.com </a>

-<h1> Xilog 4g Data Access </h1>
+<h1> Xilog Data Access </h1>
-The Xilog 4g API provides access to the raw data recorded by the Xilog logger.
+The Xilog API provides access to the raw data recorded by the Xilog logger.
 To use the API third parties must provide an authorization token with each request.
+At the moment this API only supports the 4G variant of Xilog.

 # Methods
 - [*Logger/All*](#loggeralltoken): Returns all logger sites for the access token</li>